-There’s a lot of talk these days – and rightfully so – of how important a work-life balance is to increasing productivity, improving overall health, and fostering job satisfaction.
+There’s a lot of talk these days – and rightfully so – about how important a work-life balance is to increasing productivity, improving overall health, and fostering job satisfaction.
 But what about when employees are working remotely from home?
 Do the same motivational ideas and strategies apply?
 Is it even possible to recreate an in-office work environment that keeps employee engagement high?

 What are the Challenges of Working From Home?

-Working from home may become many organizations’ only option to keep their businesses running, as advancements allow for remote working to become the norm for many.
+Working from home may become many organizations’ only option to keep their businesses running as advancements allow for remote working to become the norm for many.
 While working remotely can be positive for both employers and employees, the importance of employee motivation looms large.

 To be sure, there are also plenty of difficulties on each side.
 Time management problems, loneliness, and miscommunication are three big ones for employees.
 Employers often lack the understanding and tools to support off-site employees which can have detrimental consequences.

 When problems with technologies, home distractions, and lack of collaboration occur, it can be difficult for enterprises to keep employees energized.
 How to improve employee motivation becomes a challenge organizations must face head-on if they hope to succeed in remote work.